 The TOE life cycle is described in terms of the four life cycle phases.
-(With respect to the [PP-IC-0035], the TOE life-cycle the life-cycle is additionally subdivided into 7 steps.)
+(With respect to the [PP-IC-0084], the TOE life-cycle is additionally subdivided into 7 steps.)

 Phase 1 "Development":

 (Step1) The TOE is developed in phase 1.
 The IC developer develops the integrated circuit, the IC Dedicated Software and the guidance documentation associated with these TOE components.